bengusuozcan/nationalparks_v1/README.md

 Make sure that you import the package via the following command: import nationalparks_v1 from nationalparks_v1

+Try running help(nationalparks_v1) to see how to start using this package.

 Dependencies: This package leverages poetry to install the dependencies which are as follows:

 pytest = "^6.2.5"